charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - The performance model for ReproZip and RR can be off by almost 30% and 50%, so we should be wary about drawing conclusions from the coefficients of that model.

 - RR appears to have a slowdown even on programs with no syscalls.
-  This could probably be externalized into other independent variables, but the variables we use are not a complete enough, so the model learned to predict runtimes by the heuristic that all programs get 10% slower, even before counting for syscalls.
+  This generalized slowdown could probably be externalized into other independent variables, but the variables we use are not a complete set.
+  The model learned to predict runtimes by the heuristic that all programs get 10% slower, even before counting for syscalls.

-- Our LASSO regression is able to ignore features when they seem to not matter.
+- Our LASSO regression is able to ignore features that do not seem to matter.
-  The model for fsatrace is quite parsimonious.
+  The model for fsatrace is parsimonious.
   While there certainly is some syscall overhead, it is so small that multiplying by the original time by $1 + \epsilon$ for a small, positive $\epsilon$ is sufficient to approximate the runtime quite well.

 - Directory- and socket-related calls are the most expensive.
-  This includes renames (since they modify the directory entry structure) in which most provenance collectors will copy the entire file into an archive.
+  Directory-syscalls includes renames (since they modify the directory entry structure) in which most provenance collectors will copy the entire file into an archive, especially as it occurs in the `cp` benchmark.

-- IPC is particularly tricky for RR, which is recording the exact streams of bytes sent and received.
+- IPC is particularly tricky for RR, which records the exact streams of bytes sent and received.
   Other provenance collectors may be more relaxed with respect to IPC.

 ## Discussion

 **Prior work focuses on security, not computational science.**
 @Tbl:implemented-benchmarks shows the top-used benchmarks are server programs, followed by I/O benchmarks.
-Server programs access a lot of small files, with concurrency, which is a different file-access pattern than scientific applications.
+Server programs access many small files with concurrency, which is a different file-access pattern than scientific applications.
-BLAST (used by 5 / 29 publications with benchmarks, see @Tbl:prior-benchmarks) is the only scientific program to be used as a benchmark by more than one publication.
+BLAST (used by 5 / 29 publications with benchmarks; see @Tbl:prior-benchmarks) is the only scientific program to be used as a benchmark by more than one publication.

-One difference between security and computational science is that security-oriented provenance collectors have to work with adverserial programs: there should be no way for the program to circumvent the provenance tracing, e.g. `PTRACE_DETACH`.
+One difference between security and computational science is that security-oriented provenance collectors have to work with adversarial programs: there should be no way for the program to circumvent the provenance tracing, e.g. `PTRACE_DETACH`.
-Computational science, on the other hand, may satisfied by a solution that *can* be intentionally circumvented by an uncooperative program, but would work most of the time, provided it can at least detect when provenance collection is potentially incomplete.
+Computational science, on the other hand, may satisfied by a solution that *can* be intentionally circumvented by an uncooperative program but would work most of the time, provided it can at least detect when provenance collection is potentially incomplete.
 Interposing standard libraries, although circumventable, has been used by other tools [@xuDXTDarshanEXtended2017].

 <!--